hashicorp/terraform/website/docs/configuration/terraform.html.md

 [Provider Versions](providers.html#provider-versions).

 ### Source Constraint Strings
-A Source constraint string within the `required_providers` is a string made up of one to three parts, separated by a forward-slash (`/`).
+A source constraint string within the `required_providers` is a string made up of one to three parts, separated by a forward-slash (`/`).
 The parts are:

-* `hostname`: The `hostname` is the registry host which indexes the provides.
+* `hostname`: The `hostname` is the registry host which indexes the provider.
-  `hostname` may be omitted if the provider is in HashiCorp's public registry (registry.terraform.io).
+  `hostname` may be omitted if the provider is in HashiCorp's public registry (`registry.terraform.io`).

 * `namespace`: The registry namespace that the provider is in.
-This maybe be omitted if the provider is in HashiCorp's namesapce (hashicorp). `namespace` is required when `hostname` is set.
+This may be omitted if the provider is in HashiCorp's namesapce (`hashicorp`). `namespace` is required when `hostname` is set.

-* `type`: the provider type.
+* `type`: The provider type.

 The following are all valid source strings for the `random` provider in the HashiCorp namespace:
 ```
 "random"
 "hashicorp/random"